-StreamText is a third-party streaming text service, similar to TypeWell's Web Linking.
-The text is sent from the TypeWell Transcriber program to the StreamText web server.
-Readers view the live transcript in a StreamText-provided webpage.
+StreamText and 1CapApp are examples of third-party streaming text platforms.
+Similar to TypeWell's Web Linking, the text is sent from the TypeWell Transcriber program to the third-party web server.
+Readers view the live transcript in a webpage provided on the third-party site.

 As with Web Linking, no special software is required on the reader's device; any Web browser will suffice.
-However, the transcriber's computer must install a special "StreamText Connector" program, available from the StreamText website.
+However, the TypeWell transcriber must typically install an extra application, such as the StreamText's Connector or 1CapApp's 1Connect program.